Business as Unusual: Exporting in a pandemic

-The COVID-19 pandemic has been impacting business in different ways, and founders have had to pivot to adapt and survive in an ever-changing environment.
+The COVID-19 pandemic has impacted business in different ways, and founders have had to pivot to adapt and survive in an ever-changing environment.

 In our Business as Unusual series, we’ve been speaking to companies supported by Virgin StartUp to explore the impact of coronavirus on small businesses and entrepreneurs.